 Common causes of eye bleeding include:

-Blood in your eye isn't always a medical emergency.
-Sometimes, you don't even need to see a doctor when your eyes are flecked with red.
+Blood in your eye is not always a medical emergency.
+Sometimes, you do not even need to see a doctor when your eyes are flecked with red.

-But if you're ever concerned about your eyes, make an appointment.
+But if you are ever concerned about your eyes, make an appointment.
 Symptoms like flashing lights, eye strain, poor night vision, or itchy eyes should prompt you to visit a professional.
-(Learn more, Should You See a Doctor?)

 What Causes Broken Blood Vessels?